 There are different types of web hosting services available in the market.
 They differ in aspects such as server speed, disk space, network bandwidth, and various secondary features.
 Depending on your specific circumstances, you can choose a plan with the resources that fit your needs and budget.
 Below are a few common forms of web hosting.

-- Shared hosting: Shared hosting is a type of web hosting where a single server is shared by hundreds of websites.
+Shared hosting is a type of web hosting where a single server is shared by hundreds of websites.
 Because the servers are shared, their resources are divided between multiple websites, and result in lower server speed and higher response times.
 This is good for small websites, but established businesses and professionals will probably require something more powerful.

 Who are the best web hosting providers?

 There are several tens, if not hundreds, of web hosting providers vying for space in the website industry.
 Because of the sheer number of options available, choosing the right hosting provider can prove quite challenging.
-We outline our top picks in our guide to the best web hosting services available, but here's a summary of the top web hosts in the market right now to make your search a little easier.
+We outline our top picks in our guide to the best web hosting (opens in new tab) services, but here's a summary of the top web hosts in the market right now to make your search a little easier.

 What kind of web hosting is right for you?